nathantypanski/nathantypanski.com/blog/2014-07-14-no-space-left.md

 I looked around everywhere. `tmpfs` wasn't full, but I tried mounting it explicitly in `/etc/fstab` with 16GiB of space just to be sure.

-Eventually my sistem became unusable.
+Eventually my system became unusable.

 ## Solution